 Admission to the roof costs extra, but there are some great things to explore.
 You can climb on to a school bus suspended over the edge.
 There is a giant ramp to climb up to a huge praying mantis.
 (And your thighs will be feeling it after climbing!)
 There is also the dome that was removed during the renovation of the St. Louis Science Center’s Planetarium.

 My kids favorites on the roof were the giant slides and the ferris wheel.
 The view from the ferris wheel is great.

 I think everyone’s favorite part of the whole museum was MonstroCity.
 MonstroCity is located outside and is weather dependent to be open.
 It features so many things to explore and climb and squeeze into and down.
 There are castle structures, bridges, planes, and slinky like tunnels.

 Overall, the City Museum is a place you should visit if you are in St. Louis.
 While it can be tricky with little ones, older kids will especially have so much fun bringing out their inner ninja warrior.
 It’s also not just for kids.
 I visited the City Museum three times as an adult before I even had kids and had a blast.
 Now it is even more exciting as I watch the joy and amazement on my own kids’ faces.

 Because of the uniqueness and possible hazards of the museum, here are my best tips for visiting:

-- Buy Tickets Online: They do not currently have specific day/time reservations but buying your ticket online can save you time in a line that can get very long as they only have a couple ticket windows.
-Admission is $16 for anyone 3 and up which includes the indoor activities and MonstroCity outdoor access.
+- Buy Tickets Online: They do not currently have specific day/time reservations but buying your ticket online can save you time in a line as well as admission is a little cheaper.
+Admission is $18 online and $20 on site for anyone 3 and up which includes the indoor activities and MonstroCity outdoor access.
 The rooftop is an additional $8.
 Pinball hall is an extra $6 for all day play.